sronilsson/simba/docs/Tutorial_tools.md

 ## Multi-crop videos

 This is a tool to used to multi-crop videos.
 For example, if you recorded four different environments with a single camera, you can use this tool to split single recordings into 4 different videos.
-This tool multi-crops all videos in a folder that is defined by the user.
+This tool operates on all videos in a folder that is defined by the user.

 1. First, click on Multi-crop and the following menu will pop-open: